Dr. Marina Potapova: Curator

 In cooperation with scientists from the Russian Academy of Sciences we study diatoms of the North-Eastern Asia.
 So far, we collected diatoms from Kamchatka, Commander Islands, and the Magadan District.
 Our collections provide an essential baseline for biogeographic studies and for studying the impacts of climate change in the North.
 This research is supported by the Trust for Mutual Understanding for collaborative research on ecosystem monitoring in the Russian North-East.

-Jana manages daily Herbarium operations, handles loans and acquisitions, maintains the Diatom New Taxon File, works on the new database for DNTF, and website content.
+Alison manages daily Herbarium operations, handles loans and acquisitions, maintains the Diatom New Taxon File, works on the new database for DNTF, and website content.